gmc-code/PC-microbit-micropython/docs/introduction/first_use.rst

 Firmware
 ------------

-| Some Micorbits can have their firmware updated depending on the microbit version.
+| Some Microbits can have their firmware updated depending on the microbit version.
 | See: https://microbit.org/get-started/user-guide/firmware/
 | See: https://tech.microbit.org/software/daplink-interface/#daplink-software